acidtone/wp-sait/assignments/assignment-3/README.md

 - your own portfolio site
 - a hypothetical client site for a business owner of your choice

-This site must be hosted on GitHub Pages.
 Use your own unique content where possible.
 Place holder content is permissible with proper attribution and integration into your project.

 Lorem ipsum text and lorem picsum placeholder images cannot be used for this assignment.
 Adapt existing, openly licensed content for your design and use static images (can be remotely hosted) when practical.